On a Stochastic Fundamental Lemma and Its Use for Data-Driven Optimal Control: Numerical Examples

-To obtain an exact PCE for $W_k$, we employ the Hermite polynomials basis with $L_w=4$.
-Hence $L=40$ as calculated by \eqref{eq:terms} since there is no uncertainty caused by initial state, i.e., $L_x=0$.
-Considering the initial condition $x\ini = ^\top$ and sampling 50 sequences of noise realizations, the closed-loop realization trajectories of the data-driven stochastic MPC (with noise estimation) are shown in Figure~\ref{fig:aircraft_traj}.
-We compare the obtained solutions to the data-driven scheme with exact knowledge of past noise realizations.
-We observe the performance difference of the data-driven stochastic MPC with noise estimation is only $0.7396\%$ in average, which implies that the noise estimation~\eqref{eq:estimdateWd} does not cause much suboptimality.
-Moreover, for the same fixed initial condition $x\ini$, we sample a total of $1000$ sequences of noise realizations and compute the corresponding closed-loop responses of the data-driven stochastic MPC (again with noise estimation).
-The time evolution of the (normalized) histograms of the state realizations $x^4$ at $k=10, 20, 30, 40, 50$ is shown in Figure~\ref{fig:aircraft_dist_evolution}, where the vertical axis refers to the probability density of $X^4$.
-As one can see, the proposed control scheme achieves a narrow distribution of~$X^4$.
+Additionally, we sample $50$ sequences of disturbance realizations.
+The corresponding closed-loop realization trajectories of Scheme~\ref{alg:est} are shown in Figure~\ref{fig:AircraftTraj}.
+It can be seen that the chance constraint for $Y^1$ is satisfied with a high probability.
+Moreover, we sample a total of $1000$ sequences of disturbance realizations and initial conditions around $[0,-400,0]^\top$.
+Then we compute the corresponding closed-loop responses of Scheme~\ref{alg:est}.
+The time evolution of the (normalized) histograms of the output realizations $y^2$ at $k=0, 10, 20, 30, 40$ is shown in Figure~\ref{fig:AircraftDistEvolution}, where the vertical axis refers to the probability density of $Y^2$.
+As one can see, the proposed control scheme achieves a narrow distribution of~$Y^2$ around $0$.